Abdallah ibn al-Mu'tazz

 Abdallah ibn al-Mu'tazz (عبد الله بن المعتز; 861 - 29 December 908) was the son of the caliph al-Mu'tazz and a political figure, but is better known as a leading Arabic poet and the author of the Kitab al-Badi, an early study of Arabic forms of poetry.
 This work is considered one of the earliest works in Arabic literary theory and literary criticism.

 Persuaded to assume the role of caliph of the Abbasid dynasty following the premature death of al-Muktafi, he succeeded in ruling for a single day and a single night, before he was forced into hiding, found and then strangled in a palace intrigue that brought al-Muqtadir, then thirteen years old, to the throne.

-Life
+Biography

 Born in Samarra as a prince of the imperial house and the great-great-grandson of Harun al-Rashid, Ibn al-Mu'tazz had a tragic childhood in the complicated intrigues of the Abbasid caliphate.
 His grandfather, the caliph al-Mutawakkil, was assassinated when Ibn al-Mu'tazz was only six weeks old.
 These events ushered in the nine-year Anarchy at Samarra.
 Abdallah ibn al-Mu'tazz's father, al-Mu'tazz 13th Caliph of the Abbasid Caliphate, came to power in 866, but in 869 was also murdered.
 The boy was spared the purge of the palace by fleeing to Mecca with his grandmother Qabiha.

 Upon returning to Baghdad soon after, he distanced himself from politics and lived the hedonistic life of a young prince.
 It was during this time that he wrote his poetry, devoted to the pleasures with which he was so familiar.